-Portola Elementary School has to re-establish procedures for monitoring attendance.
+Portola Elementary School has to re-establish procedures in order to continue to provide interventions and monitor studenting attendance.
 Portola will continue its student programming that has received positive feedback from students and teachers through a principal survey and the California Healthy Kids Survey.